 Location-based positioning allows for many use cases outside of step-by-step navigation; everything from resource utilization, emergency planning, social distancing protocols, streamlined service delivery and more.
 This also includes the experiences outlined earlier for malls, retailers, stadiums and offices!
 Regardless of industry or use case, indoor maps can be leveraged to benefit your venue.

-Get Started With Mappedin
+Get started with Mappedin

 More indoor mapping providers are popping up these days.
 Before you decide which vendor is right for your business, we’d love to show you why Mappedin is the leading platform for indoor spatial data management, digitizing venues, and building best-in-class indoor mapping experiences.
 Our scalable and flexible platform enables us to work with leading operators and developers around the world and we can’t wait to add more customers and partners to that list.